-- would be perfect for that special, one-of-a-kind, gotta-have-it yarn that I only got one skein of at the yarn shop because it was so pretty!
+- would be perfect for that special, one-of-a-kind, gotta-have-it yarn that you only got one skein of at the yarn shop because it was so pretty!

-- highlight the beautify of handspun or those puffy, fancy, fluffy, art yarns.
+- highlight the beauty of handspun or those puffy, fancy, fluffy, art yarns.

 - aid in stashbusting due to a growing yarn stash.

 - makes best use of that wildly variegated yarn you picked up on a whim.

-- didn’t have any purl stitches in them in case I wasn’t in the mood to purl.
+- didn’t have any purl stitches in them in case you’re not in the mood to purl.

-- are interesting, but not too challenging because I just want to relax.
+- are interesting, but not too challenging because you just want to relax.

 - is adjustable because you don’t want to have a lot of leftover yarn lying around.

-- I could practice a new skill without it being boring or complicated.
-And once the skill was picked up, there was a shorthand version to refer to (so I didn’t have to weed through a lot of instruction once I learned the skill).
+- You can practice a new skill without it being boring or complicated.
+And once the skill was picked up, there was a shorthand version to refer to (so you don’t have to weed through a lot of instruction once you learned the skill).

-- once I got it started, are easily memorized so I didn’t need to look at the pattern!
+- once you got going, the instructions are easily memorized so you don’t need to look at the pattern!

 And if you’d like to be notified when a new pattern launches, feel free to subscribe to my blog.

 As you can imagine, all these things I’ve made need a home.
 One of the odd things about me is that I really don’t wear much of what I create, so I have them in my Ravelry for sale or trade (“FSOT”) section for others to enjoy or gift.
 See what’s ready to ship here!

-If you’d like to learn more about me and my designs, check out this interview by Carla Hanson of Purple Lamb Fiber Arts.
+If you’d like to learn more about me or my designs, check out this interview by Carla Hanson of Purple Lamb Fiber Arts.